 The Red Cross currently faces a critical need for blood donations to prevent the blood shortages we saw early in the pandemic.
 They’re testing all blood, platelet and plasma donations for Covid-19 antibodies to provide donors insight into whether they may have been exposed to the virus.
 To make an appointment to donate blood and receive your antibody testing results, visit here.

 They’ve also collected and distributed thousands of convalescent plasma products, a potentially lifesaving treatment for critically ill Covid-19 patients; they encourage fully recovered individuals to complete their Donor Information Form here.

 SUPPORT DOMESTIC WORKERS

-The National Domestic Workers Alliance has set up the Coronavirus Care Fund with the goal of raising $4 million to support in-home care workers, nannies, and house cleaners; the fund will provide immediate financial support to these oft-overlooked workers, giving them a safety net that will enable them to stay home, and stay safe.
+In March, the National Domestic Workers Alliance set up the Coronavirus Care Fund, from which they were able to distribute money to more than 40,000 nannies, house cleaners and home-care workers.
+While they are no longer accepting first-time applications, the fund is still collecting money to support these oft-overlooked workers, giving them a safety net that will enable them to stay home, and stay safe.
 Donate here.

-With additional reporting by Kiersten A. Adams, Kellie Brown, and Katherine Rapin
+With additional reporting by Christy Speer Lejeune, Kiersten A. Adams, Kellie Brown and Katherine Rapin